-For example flashingbeacons are recommended in sanitary facilities.
+For example flashing beacons are recommended in sanitary facilities.
 Note that it not only applies to restrooms that are accessible and usable for people with reduced mobility.

-It's recommended that all toilets where there is an evacuation alarm should be equipped with a flashing beacon, not just those in public premises.
+CFPA Europe recommends that all toilets where there is an evacuation alarm should be equipped with a flashing beacon, not just those in public premises.